Thürnen: Economy

 In 2000, there were 134 workers who commuted into the municipality and 513 workers who commuted away.
 The municipality is a net exporter of workers, with about 3.8 workers leaving the municipality for every one entering.
 Of the working population, 21.8% used public transportation to get to work, and 53.9% used a private car.

 Religion

 From the 2000 census, 268 or 23.0% were Roman Catholic, while 718 or 61.5% belonged to the Swiss Reformed Church.
 Of the rest of the population, there was 1 member of an Orthodox church who belonged, there were 2 individuals (or about 0.17% of the population) who belonged to the Christian Catholic Church, and there were 18 individuals (or about 1.54% of the population) who belonged to another Christian church.
 There were 52 (or about 4.46% of the population) who were Islamic.
-There FALSE1 person who was Hindu.
 101 (or about 8.65% of the population) belonged to no church, are agnostic or atheist, and 6 individuals (or about 0.51% of the population) did not answer the question.